Understanding Reference and Pointer Types

 Value: 2

-Having our functions receive references rather than values is generally preferred where possible.
-This is because passing by value requires the original variable to be copied, which has a performance impact when dealing with more complex objects.
+When dealing with more complex types, having our functions receive references rather than values is generally preferred where possible.
+This is because passing by value requires the original variable to be copied.
+This isn't a problem with simple types like int

 We're not restricted to just creating references as part of a function call.
 We can freely create them as needed.
 Below, we create a reference to MyNumber